pennyl67/openminted-guidelines/rightsStatement.md

 ##### Definition/Explanations

 The name of an official statement indicative of licensing terms for the use of a resource \(e.g. open access, free to read etc.\); its semantics should be clear, preferrably formally expressed and stored at a url.

-The current list of predefined values comes from OpenAIRE, but it's under revision.

-##### Recommended usage

 ##### Relation to other metadata schemas